timothyh/optoma-mqtt/README.md

 TX: ~00150 1
 RX: Ok10004007C00303
 ```
+- Note that value setting commands appear to fail if no value change is required
 - There appear to be some slight varients to the Optoma protocol based on projector.
 If the logging shows serial commands being rejected check the documentation for your specific projector.

 ## Projector Polling